voxpupuli/puppet-wildfly/README.md

 Should work on every Redhat or Debian family member and tested it with Wildfly 8.1.0 & 8.0.0

+##Dependency
+This module requires a JVM ( should already be there )

 ## module defaults
 - group             wildfly
 - user              wildfly